louisbondonneau/NenuPlot/README.md

-                    -timenorme            normilized in time the phase/time plot -threshold THRESHOLD  threshold on the ampl in dyn spect and phase/freq -rm RM                defaraday with a new rm in rad.m-2 -nodefaraday          do not defaraday the signal (signal is defaraday by default)
+                    -timenorme            normilized in time the phase/time plot -threshold THRESHOLD  threshold on the ampl in dyn spect and phase/freq -rm RM                defaraday with a new rm in rad.m-2 -defaraday            defaraday the signal (signal is not defaraday by default)
                     -dm DM                dedisperse with a new dm in pc.cm-3 -noflat               Do not flat the bandpass for plots